 Similarities Between Core i3 and Ryzen 3

 Both chips are lower-end models in their respective lines.
-They are good options for users building a semi-performance based PC on a tight budget and require the necessary performance for basic gaming and content creation.
+They are good options for users building a semi-performance-based PC on a tight budget and require the necessary performance for basic gaming and content creation.

 They are both more than just capable of day-to-day computing needs.
-For day-to-day computing, AMD has the Athlon series and Intel has Celeron and Pentium series.
+AMD has the Athlon series, and Intel has the Celeron and Pentium series for everyday computing.

 Also Read: How Many Cores Does an i3 Have?

-Take for instance the Ryzen 3 3300X.
+Take, for instance, the Ryzen 3 3300X.
 This has an MSRP of $120.
 The Intel Core i3 10320 has an MSRP of $162!

-When taking the performance dollar for the new 12th Gen CPUs such as the Intel Core i3 12300 with an MSRP of $143 and Passmark score of 14955, the value for money is off the roof for now.
+When taking the performance dollar for the new 12th Gen CPUs, such as the Intel Core i3 12300 with an MSRP of $143 and Passmark score of 14955, the value for money is off the roof for now.

 We will see how this fares against the newer AMD CPUs.

-Essentially, both Ryzen 3 and Core i3 lines have sub $150 chips that perform well on entry-level systems and some even offer decent gaming performance for budget gaming rigs.
+Essentially, both Ryzen 3 and Core i3 lines have sub $150 chips that perform well on entry-level systems, and some even offer decent gaming performance for budget gaming rigs.